An approach to the quantization of black-hole quasi-normal modes: Introduction

+In this work, we systematically address each of the above points and show that using Feynman and Vernon's approach one can quantize the quasi-normal modes.
+The Feynman-Vernon formulation involves integrating over the bath degrees of freedom.
+In the case of black holes, we show that naturally the bath degrees of freedom correspond to the ``stretched horizon''.
+The concept of the stretched horizon was originally treated by 't Hooft in his paper on the quantum nature of a black hole \cite{'tHooft1985727}.
+This description of the bath degrees of freedom of a black hole is consistent with other descriptions used in literature.
+For non-degenerate horizon, the stretched horizon description provides a universal framework and leads to finite results.

-It is well-known that the equation of motion containing the Regge-Wheeler potential can be mapped to Huen equation whose solutions are yet unknown \cite{2003-Ishkhanyan.Suominen-JPA,2007-Fiziev-JPCS}.
-In Sec. (\ref{modelpot}), we model the Regge-Wheeler potential to Poschl-Teller potential whose solutions are known \cite{Ferrari-Mashhoon}.
-In order to illustrate the conditions introduced in Sec. (\ref{completeness}), we consider a rectangular barrier and obtain the quasi-normal modes frequencies for this model potential.
-Sec. (\ref{path-int}) deals with the actual quantization procedure and we derive the quasi-normal frequencies.
-In Sec. (\ref{conclusion}) we discuss our result and present some concluding remarks.
+Our main aim of this work is to obtain the quasi-normal mode frequencies from a completely quantum approach aka path integral quantization procedure.
+We start by introducing, in Sec. (\ref{completeness}), the conditions necessary for the completeness of these mode.
+To illustrate these conditions we discuss two examples in \ref{modelpot}, namely, the Regge-Wheeler potential and the rectangular potential well.
+As it is well-known the equation of motion containing the Regge-Wheeler potential, corresponding to the Schawrzschild black hole, can be mapped to Huen equation whose solutions are yet unknown \cite{2003-Ishkhanyan.Suominen-JPA,2007-Fiziev-JPCS}, we simplified the situation by modeling the Regge-Wheeler potential to Poschl-Teller potential whose solutions are known \cite{Ferrari-Mashhoon}.
+In \ref{path-int} we have explicitly shown the quantization procedure that we used to derive the quasi-normal modes of the $2+1$ dimensional BTZ black hole in Sec. (\ref{BTZ}).
+We have also discussed the oscillator models, in \ref{oscillators}, that initiated the current quantization procedure.
+In Sec. (\ref{conclusion}) we discuss our result and present concluding remarks.